 This annex relates to annual submission of information for individual entities.

-The annuity claims provision to be reported only in S.16.01 is the amount of the annuity when established for the first time using life techniques.
-All claims payments made in respect of this claim (annuity payments or lump sum payments) following this will be reported in S.16.01 only.

 Claims development triangles show the insurer’s estimate of the cost of claims (claims paid and claims provisions under Solvency II valuation principle) and how this estimate develops over time.

-Are required 3 set of triangles regarding claims paid, best estimate of claims provisions and RBNS claims.
+Three set of triangles are required regarding claims paid, best estimate of claims provisions and RBNS claims.

-This template shall be filled for each Line of Business (LoB) and material currency according to the following criteria:
+This template shall be reported for each Line of Business (LoB) as defined in Annex I of the Delegated Regulation (EU) 2015/35 and material considering the following specifications:

-reporting by LoB: it is required to report LoBs 1-12 (as reported in S.17.01) for both direct and accepted proportional reinsurance (to be reported together) and LoBs 13-16 for accepted non-proportional reinsurance for a total of 16 LoBs;
+reporting by LoB: it is required to report LoBs 1-12 (as reported in S.17.01) for both direct and accepted proportional reinsurance (to be reported together) and LoBs 25-28 for accepted non-proportional reinsurance;

-reporting by currency:

-if BE of Claims Provision for a specific Line of business (taking into account all currencies) makes up less than 3% of total gross BE of Claims Provision, then it is not required to report separately the triangles for this LoB for different currencies but only total in reporting currency;

-if BE of Claims Provisions for a specific LoB (taking into account all the currencies) makes up more than 3% of total gross BE of Claims Provision, then it is required to report separately the triangles for this LoB for the total (in reporting currency) and for each currency (in the original currency by default unless the NSA requires it in the solvency II reporting currency) that makes up:

-- either more than 25 % of LoB

-- or more than 5 % of gross BE of claims provisions.
+If the total gross best estimate for one non-life line of business represents more than 3% of the total gross best estimate of the claims provision the information shall be reported with the following split by currencies in addition to the total for the line of business:

+Amounts in the reporting currency;

+Amounts for any currency that represents more than 25% of the gross best estimate of the claims provisions in the original currency from that non-life line of business; or

+Amounts for any currency that represents less than 25% of the gross best estimate of the claims provisions in the original currency from that non-life line of business but more than 5% of total gross best estimate of the claims provisions in the original currency.

+If the total gross best estimate for one non-life line of business represents less than 3% of the total gross best estimate of the claims provision no currency split is required, only the total for the line of business shall be reported.

+The information by currency shall be reported in the original currency of the contracts unless otherwise specified.

-Undertakings are required to report data on accident year or underwriting year basis, according to the convention eventually (if any) required at national level by the National Supervisory Authority responsible for the supervision.
-If no national convention exists then the undertaking may use accident or underwriting year according to how they manage each line of business.
-This shall be applied consistently over time.
+Undertakings are required to report data on an accident year or underwriting year basis, in accordance with any requirements of the National Supervisory Authority.
+If the National Supervisory Authority has not stipulated which to use then the undertaking may use accident or underwriting year according to how they manage each line of business, provided that they use the same year consistently, year on year.

 The default length of run-off triangle is 15+1 years for all LoBs but the reporting requirement is based on the undertakings’ claims development (if length of the claims settlement cycle is shorter than 15 years, undertakings are required to report according to the internal shorter development).

 Historical data, starting from the first time application of Solvency II, are required for claims paid and RBNS claims but not for Best Estimate of Claims Provision.
 For the compilation of the historical data for claims paid and RBNS claims the same approach concerning the length of triangle for the on-going reporting will be applied (i.e. the shorter between 15+1 years and the undertakings’ claims settlement cycle).